persian-thunder/chartty/README.md

 ## Layout ⊟⊞

 `chartty` runs inside a tmux session with two panes: the renderer and the REPL.
-Default layout is horizontal:
+Default layout = horizontal

 Type `layout` in the REPL to flip between: